Invariants from involutory Hopf algebras of 3-manifolds with embedded framed links: Introduction

 When the representation is chosen to be the regular representation of $D(H)$, the following theorem shows that the invariant for the pair $(M,L)$ equals the invariant of the manifold $M(L)$ obtained from $M$ by surgery on $L$. \begin{mainthmintro} For a pair $(M,L)$,

 \end{mainthmintro}

-A corollary of Theorems \ref{intro:thm2} and \ref{intro:thm4} is a new proof of the relation between the involutory Kuperberg and Hennings invariant that for any 3-manifold $M$, $Z_{Kup}(M;H) = Z_{HKR}(M; D(H))$.
+A corollary of Theorems \ref{intro:thm2} and \ref{intro:thm4} is a new proof of the relation between the involutory Kuperberg and Hennings invariant that for any 3-manifold $M$, $Z_{\mathrm{Kup}}(M;H) = Z_{\mathrm{HKR}}(M; D(H))$.

 A feature of this paper is Theorem \ref{thm:surgerydiagram} which outlines a local algorithm to obtain a Heegaard diagram for the surgery manifold $M(L)$ from a Heegaard-Link diagram for the pair $(M,L)$.
-While this result is essentially known, we are not aware of this particular proof in the literature.
+While there exist algorithms to obtain Heegaard diagrams for surgery manifolds, we are not aware of this particular algorithm in the literature.
 Note that while the extended Kuperberg invariant does indeed capture the data of the Kuperberg invariant of the surgery manifold, it also captures more data depending on the representations chosen.
 We leave to future work an exploration of the results of using various other representations.

 We expect that this invariant can be generalized further to the non-semisimple case, however one may need to restrict to integral curves of a combing of the 3-manifold as opposed to arbitrary links.
 We leave this as a future direction.